Different Characteristics of a Wine

-During the aging process, the air invades the wine through very fine pores of the wood and the alcohol interacts with the oxygen.
-The wines, both white and red, acquire the aroma of Sherry.
-It may also go lifeless with the dull and flat smell.
+During the aging process, the air invades the wine through the very fine pores of the wood, and the alcohol interacts with the oxygen.
+The wines, both white and red, acquire the aroma of sherry.
+It may also go lifeless with a dull and flat smell.

 4. Corked or Cork

-Wine bottles are closed with a Cork to retain the characteristics of the wine and to preserve the quality and quantity.
-During storing, the wine bottles are stored horizontally to prevent the cork from drying out.
+Wine bottles are closed with a cork to retain the characteristics of the wine and preserve its quality and quantity.
+During storage, the wine bottles are stored horizontally to prevent the cork from drying out.

-Wine turns vinegar when it is exposed to Oxygen for a long duration and also by the activities of acetobacter bacteria if unchecked, which acts on alcohol and converts wine to vinegar.
+Wine turns vinegar when it is exposed to oxygen for a long duration and also by the activities of acetobacter bacteria, if unchecked, which act on alcohol and convert wine to vinegar.

 7. Formation of Crystals

 Sometimes there may be the formation of potassium bitartrate crystals on the cork in the wine, which may spoil the appearance of the wine.
 It is commonly found in German wines.

 8. Foreign Material and Sediments